smaht-dac/smaht-pipeline-utils/docs/yaml_metaworkflow.rst

 Input Dimension Fields
 ^^^^^^^^^^^^^^^^^^^^^^
 These are optional fields that can be used when defining workflow specific arguments to specify the input dimensions to use when creating the pipeline structure or step specific inputs.
-See `magma documentation <https://magma-suite.readthedocs.io/en/latest/meta-workflow.html>`__ for for more details.
+See `magma documentation <https://magma-suite.readthedocs.io/en/latest/meta-workflow.html>`__ for more details.

 scatter
 -------